mattpt24/custom-wp-theme-template/README.txt

 ///////////////////////////////////////////////////////////////////////////

-DOWNLOAD ALL NECESSARY PACKAGES & DEPENDENCIES (Compiling, Live Reloading) Make sure node.js is installed (node -v)
+Run following commands in theme directory to install all necessary packages & dependencies  ------------------------------------------------------------

-npm init -y
+1. npm init (Creates package.json)
-npm i
+2. npm i

-OR
+!!
+If error run !!
 npm install laravel-mix --save-dev npm install webpack-livereload-plugin@1 --save-dev npm install -g sass

--
+Run following commands in theme directory to start up dev environment ------------------------------------------------------------

+npx mix watch - Compile JS & SCSS files Automatically (Recommended!!!) npx mix - Will bring back styles.css & script.js files if deleted and compile manually

-LIVE SERVER SET UP
+LIVE SERVER SET UP  ------------------------------------------------------------

 * Install Live Server VS Code Extension by Ritwick Dey and activate
 * Install Live Server Web Extension (Should have the same icon)
-* Click 'Go Live' in bottom right corner (Should change to 'Port : 5500')
+* Click 'Go Live' in bottom right corner of Text Editor (Should change to 'Port : {Port Number}')
-* Copy the URL of the page that the browser opens up and paste into 'Live Server Address' field in the extension
+* Copy the URL of the page that the browser opens up and paste into 'Live Server Address' field in the browser extension
-* Copy the URL of the local Wordpress site's home page (website-name.local) and paste into 'Actual Server Address' field in the extension
+* Copy the URL of the local Wordpress site's home page (website-name.local) and paste into 'Actual Server Address' field in the broswer extension
-* Run 'npx mix watch' and refresh browser
+* Run 'npx mix watch' if you haven't already and refresh browser.
 * Test by changing colour of something

-npx mix watch - Compile JS & SCSS files Automatically (Recommended) npx mix - Will bring back styles.css & script.js files if deleted and compile manually

 -

 PULLING LIVE VERSION TO EDIT LOCALLY

-- Import WP file exported from live version of site trying to edit (All In One Migration)
+- Import WP file exported from live version of site trying to edit (use 'All In One Migration' plug in to do this)
-- DELETE 'node_modules' directory and 'package-lock.json' file from project and run "npm i"
+- DELETE 'node_modules' directory and 'package-lock.json' file from project and run "npm i".

+* Recurring plugins used :
+     - Advanced Custom Fields
+     - All In One Migration (Importing / Exporting)
+     - WPCode (Header & Footer Insertions)
+     - Contact Form 7 (Form Submissions)
+     - Filter Everything (Filtration)